qusers/Q/README.md

 module load gompi/2021a
 ```

-> [!TIP]
-> Module names and versions are system-dependent.
-When in doubt, reach out to your system administrator.

 Then compile the serial and the MPI-enabled versions of Q:
 ```bash
 cd src/q6
 make all COMP=gcc
 make mpi COMP=gcc
 ```

+> [!TIP]
+> Module names and versions are system-dependent.
+When in doubt, reach out to your system administrator.
+In general, we recommend finding an OpenMPI module compiled with GCC version 11.3.0.
+Users can also refer to the `settings.py` file in this repository, which outlines the modules we used on other HPC systems, as [described below](#setting-up-hpc-configurations).

 ## Setting up HPC configurations